faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_pages/references.md

 title: References -- Fault Diagnosis Toolbox
 ---
 # References
-Below is a list of relevant references from Vehicular Systems that more in more detail describes the methods that are implemented in the toolbox.
-This list has no ambition to cover all our work nor does it aim to cover the many relevant works by other researchers that are related to the methods in the toolbox.
+Below is a list of relevant references from Vehicular Systems that in more detail describes the methods that are implemented in the toolbox.
+Disclaimer, this list has no ambition to cover all our work nor does it aim to cover the many relevant works by other researchers that are related to the methods in the toolbox.